They’ve been disproportionately affected by job losses, and now new jobs may first go to men.

 - 60 Fact-Based

-India’s weak healthcare system, poor population health, very low number of hospital beds, and low GDP-per-capita resulted in it having very weak capabilities to respond to the pandemic.
+India’s weak healthcare system, poor population health, very low number of hospital beds, and low GDP-per-capita resulted in it being vulnerable to the pandemic.

 - Debt/GDP ratio 68.1%